10 Country Singers with Deep Voices

 Randy Travis made an impact from the moment he stepped on the scene in the late ’70s.
 With his recognizable voice and neotraditional country music sound, he quickly reached the stars in the ’80s.
 He recorded 20 studio albums, with several of them reaching platinum and diamond status.

-He also had 16 Billboard number 1 hits.
+He also had 16 Billboard Number 1 hits.
 Unfortunately, his career was halted in 2013 after a stroke he suffered, but we still have lots of music to enjoy from this singer and songwriter.

 4. Chris Stapleton